salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* REQUIRED to only be used for freshness negotiation
 * 400 Bad Request
 	* Generic validation errors
-* 401 Unauthorized
-	* Request is not authenticated
 * 403 Forbidden
 	* Authenticated but lack permission to resource/operation
 * 404 Not Found